Effects of cosmological model assumptions on galaxy redshift survey measurements: Cosmological Measurements from Galaxy Surveys

 If the galaxy separation is small compared with the distance to the galaxies, overdensities and velocities are small, the galaxy velocity field is irrotational, and the continuity equation holds, then we can write the redshift-space overdensity as $\delta_g^s(k)=\delta_g(k)-\mu^2\theta(k)$, where $\theta\equiv \nabla\cdot{\bf u}$ is the divergence of the velocity field, and $\mu$ is the cosine of the angle between wavevector $\bf k$ and the line-of-sight \citep{kaiser87,hamilton97,scoccimarro04}.
 In this case the redshift-space power spectrum $P_{gg}^s(k)$ consists of three components

 where a subscript $g$ refers to the galaxies and a subscript $\theta$ refers to the velocity divergence.
-The power spectra can be directly related if we can assume that the linearised Euler, continuity and Poisson equations hold in a perturbed FRW universe, and we can write $\theta(k)=-f\delta_{\rm mass}(k)$, where $f\equiv {\rm d}\ln G/{\rm d}\ln a$ is the logarithmic derivative of the linear growth factor $G$.
-The three power spectra now have the same shape, and there are now only two free parameters, which can be chosen to be $b\sigma_8$ and $f\sigma_8$, giving the amplitudes (rms in spheres of radius $8\mpcoh$) of the real-space galaxy overdensity field and velocity divergence field.
+The power spectra can be directly related if we can assume that the linearised Euler, continuity and Poisson equations hold in a perturbed FRW universe, and we can write

+where $f\equiv {\rm d}\ln G/{\rm d}\ln a$ is the logarithmic derivative of the linear growth factor $G$.
+The linearized relationship between velocity divergence field and the matter overdensity field follows from the continuity equation and does not depend on the cosmological model or theory of gravity, although the numerical value of $f$ will depends on the gravity model.
+If the background metric is different from FRW this relationship might not hold.
+Assuming that Eq.~(\ref{eq:thetadelta}) holds, the three power spectra have the same shape, and there are now only two free parameters, which can be chosen to be $b\sigma_8$ and $f\sigma_8$, giving the amplitudes (rms in spheres of radius $8\mpcoh$) of the real-space galaxy overdensity field and velocity divergence field.

 We therefore see that, in order to write the RSD dependency in terms of $b\sigma_8$ and $f\sigma_8$, we have already had to assume that the Universe follows a FRW model.
 Using $f$ and $b$ as parameters, the measured redshift-space galaxy-galaxy power spectrum is traditionally related to the real space matter power spectrum through